Atlanta Pressure Ulcer Lawyers

 Hospitals, nursing homes, and other medical care facilities have a responsibility to prevent new injuries from occurring while a patient is in their care, and to prevent injuries that the patient already has from getting worse.
 Pressure ulcers, also referred to as bedsores, pressure sores, pressure injuries, or decubitus ulcers, are common injuries for patients who are bedridden, confined to wheelchairs, or unable to change positions.

 Because pressure ulcers are preventable and often the result of neglect, they are a common cause of medical malpractice lawsuits.
 If you have a loved one who developed a serious pressure ulcer while being treated in a medical care facility, you may have grounds for a civil lawsuit.
 To find out more about your legal rights and options, contact the experienced Atlanta medical malpractice attorneys at Grant Law Office.
-Dial (866) 249-5513 or local (404) 995-3955 for a free case evaluation.
+Dial (404) 995-3955 for a free case evaluation.

 Pressure ulcers occur when there is prolonged pressure between the bone and the surface of the skin.
 This cuts off blood flow, which results in tissue damage.
 Places on the body where pressure ulcers commonly occur include the elbows, knees, ankles, back of the shoulders, heels, hips, back of the head, sacrum, and tailbone.
 Conditions like malnutrition, diabetes, and incontinence can make a patient more prone to pressure ulcers.